luisfontes19/vscode-swissknife/README.md

 This is the folder where you can create your custom scripts.

 To start a new script you can also use a command provided by the extension.
 Open swissknife picker and type "New swissknife script".

+### Script Reloading

+Scripts are loaded into the extension when initializing VS Code, so when you create a custom script you'll need to reload the scripts.
+To make it easier for development, the extension has a command "Reload Swissknife Scripts" that you can call from the VS Code command pallette (do not confuse with the swissknife's script launcher).

+Remember that everytime you do a change in a script in the user script folder you need to reload scripts.

+### Starting Template

 You can chose the TS or JS version according to what you're more comfortable with.
 TS will be more complex as you need to transpile it to JS.
 We'll go with Javascript.
 This is the base structure of the script: